 Note: Do not over-apply decking stains!
 Follow the manufacturer’s directions when it comes to the number of coats needed.

 Essentially, a wet-on-wet stain application is equivalent to applying 1 ½ coats of stain because the second coat covers double the square footage as the first.
 Before beginning a wet on wet coat application, be sure the wood is properly cleaned and prepared.

 On a deck, start with the railings and apply one light coat of stain.
 Be sure to protect any areas from unwanted drips.
 After the first coat is finished, apply a second light coat to only the top of the railings within 20-120 minutes of the first.
 Only one coat is required on the verticals like spindles.
 Repeat this method for any other vertical surfaces such as posts, benches, walls, and so on.

 When the railings are finished and have had a two-coat wet on wet application, move to the floor or decking area.
 Coat the entire floor or with one coat of stain.
 Within 20-60 minutes of the first coat, reapply a second light coat.
 Even though the first coat has not dried completely, it is okay to walk on it to apply the second coat.
 Be careful though not to step on your second and final coat of stain.
 Wear old shoes that you do not mind getting ruined.
 Finally to finish, use the wet on wet process on any steps or deck stairs.

-The wet on wet stain application method works best with semi-transparent stains.
-Both water and oil based stains can be applied in this manner.
-Give your deck or other exterior wood surface maximum protection with a two-coat wet on wet application.
+The wet-on-wet stain application method works best with semi-transparent stains.
+Both water and oil-based stains can be applied in this manner.
+Give your deck or other exterior wood surfaces maximum protection with a two-coat wet-on-wet application.

 Have a Question about Applying a Stain Wet on Wet?
 Ask Below!